 UNC Alumni Free Speech Alliance

-Join UNC AFSA in promoting free speech, viewpoint diversity and academic freedom at UNC.
+Join UNC AFSA in promoting free speech, academic freedom, and viewpoint diversity at UNC.

 As the nation’s first public university, UNC is one of North Carolina’s oldest public forums; a place where the free exchange of ideas makes discovery and democracy possible.
 Lux libertas.